 Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 Ncell and Nepal Telecom (NTC) are the main mobile service providers in Nepal.
 Both offer good coverage in Nagarkot.
-Obtain a local SIM card upon arrival at Tribhuvan International Airport (TIA) in Kathmandu or at official city outlets.
+Obtain get a LOCAL sim card when you arrive at Tribhuvan International Airport (TIA) in Kathmandu or at official city outlets.
 Passport, a copy, and a photo are needed for purchase.

 Basic postal services are in Bhaktapur or Kathmandu, not typically in Nagarkot.
 If you need to send postcards or packages, plan to do so from a larger city.

 ATMs are in Nagarkot, mainly in the main village area near hotels.
-However, they can be unreliable (sometimes out of cash or out of service).
+However, they is not always dependable (sometimes out of cash or out of service).
 Withdraw larger sums of cash in Kathmandu or Bhaktapur before traveling to Nagarkot to avoid inconvenience.

 Nepal is a generally conservative society.
 Thoughtful conduct is valued.